MerginMaps/geodiff/README.md

 ### PyPi

+you need to have registration on pypi/testpypi and manage access to pygeodiff distribution. on local PC you need to have `.pypirc` file with username/pass for pypi/testpypi servers.

 run `python3 ./scripts/version_update.py --version x.y.z`

 following by `./scripts/publish_pypi.bash` (add `--test` if you want to publish to testpypi)

+and tagging the repository accordingly!

 ## Development